genesisneo/project-hermes/README.md

 $ gulp --gulpfile ./utilities/browse.js
 ```

-This command will open your root crative folder `./creative/` on your default browser, for you to preview, or check other creatives.
+This command will open your root creative folder `./creative/` on your default browser, for you to preview, or check other creatives.

 **Module**